MuhammedRaazi/store-item-demand-forecasting/README.md

 # Store-Item Demand Forecasting 📦📊

-## Overview
+## Project Overview

-This project predicts **next-day sales** for a given **store and item** using historical demand data.
-The goal is to demonstrate a real-world **time-series regression pipeline** with feature engineering and model evaluation.
+This project focuses on **store–item demand forecasting** using historical sales data and machine learning.

+⚠️ Note: This repository does not host a live web application.
+The Streamlit interface was used locally for experimentation.
+For portfolio purposes, results and UI are demonstrated via screenshots.

 ## Problem Statement
 Retail businesses need accurate demand forecasts to: